Emotion work

-Emotion work is a sociological concept that refers the effort of trying to change, in degree or quality, an emotion or feeling; it is the work of changing one's feelings (such as by suppressing strong emotions) or displaying, evoking or producing other feelings.
+Emotion work is a sociological concept that refers to the effort of trying to change, in degree or quality, an emotion or feeling; it is the work of changing one's feelings (such as by suppressing strong emotions) or displaying, evoking or producing other feelings.
 Emotion work may extend beyond management of one's own feelings to work done in an effort to maintain a relationship; there is dispute as to whether emotion work is only work done regulating one's own emotions, or extends to performing the emotional work for others.

 Hochschild

 Arlie Russell Hochschild, who introduced the term in 1979, distinguished emotion work – unpaid emotional work that a person undertakes in private life – from emotional labor: emotional work done in a paid work setting.
 Emotion work occurs when people attempt to change their emotions or their emotional display for their own non-compensated benefit (e.g., in their interactions with family and friends).
 By contrast, emotional labor has exchange value because it is traded and performed for a wage.

 In a later development, Hochschild distinguished between two broad types of emotion work, and among three techniques of emotion work.
 The two broad types involve evocation and suppression of emotion, while the three techniques of emotion work that Hochschild describes are cognitive, bodily and expressive.

 However, the concept (if not the term) has been traced back as far as Aristotle: as Aristotle saw, the problem is not with emotionality, but with the appropriateness of emotion and its expression.